ariannasg/RomanNumeralsKata/README.md

 **Part I**

 Write a program that can accept a numeric input and output the Roman numeral for the input number.
+There is no need to be able to convert numbers larger than about 3000.
+(The Romans themselves didn’t tend to go any higher)

 ## Table of contents